Recap: Supernatural S 08 E 17 Goodbye Stranger

-- Good Angel, Bad Angel: Castiel is split between earth and his loyalty to Dean (his good angel) and heaven and the control established by Naomi (the bad angel).
+- Good Angel, Bad Angel: Castiel is split between Earth and his loyalty to Dean and Sam (good angel) and Heaven and the control established by Naomi (bad angel).

 - Kind of ironic actually, given the Light Is Not Good behavior of angels on the show.
 This must have been a fairly clueless demon.

 - Gratuitous Japanese: When Dean sees a picture of a young woman sitting on a bed in Voluptuous Asian Lovelies, he says "konnichiwa".

 - Happily Ever After: Sam, and possibly Meg, have not given up on this possibility, although Meg can't resist teasing him.